 - Complete the Bay College Application for Admission

 - Sign and return the Dual Enrollment Contract.
-This contract must be returned to Bay College Admissions Office as part of your acceptance into the Dual Enrollment Program
+This contract must be returned to the Dual Enrollment Coordinator as part of your acceptance into the Dual Enrollment Program

 - Bay College requires students to have appropriate placement scores to register for certain courses.
 Students should provide PSAT scores, SAT scores, A.C.T. scores or on-campus assessment test results.
-Contact the Admissions Office for on-campus assessment information
+Contact the Dual Enrollment Coordinator for on-campus assessment information

-- Discuss placement scores with your high school official or contact Bay College Admissions Office at 906-217-4086 to determine best course selection
+- Discuss placement scores with your high school official or contact the Dual Enrollment Coordinator at 906-217-4301 to determine best course selection

-- New, first-time online students are required to complete a 1.5 hour Online Learning Orientation Course.
+- New, first-time, online or hybrid students are required to complete a 1.5 hour Online Learning Orientation Course.
 Instructions will be provided.
 To avoid complications, please complete this task at least 48 hours before the first day of the semester

 - High school students who are in Grades 9-12

 - Have met with their high school guidance counselor or principal to gain approval for dual enrollment